Andy-Gong/examples/sharding-jdbc-sharding-mybatis-example/README.md

 }
 ```

+### ShardingDataSource
-ShardingDataSource defines all sharding rule，and ShardingContext includes the ShardingRules, execute engine，route info which will be used when creating the ShardingConnection.
+It defines all sharding rule，and ShardingContext includes the ShardingRules, execute engine，route info which will be used when creating the ShardingConnection.
 ShardingDataSource includes all data sources in field: Map<String,DataSource>.
 ```java
 public class ShardingDataSource extends AbstractDataSourceAdapter {